phax/ph-jaxb-plugin/README.md

 JAXB 4.0 plugin that adds some commonly needed functionality.

+Version 5.x requires Java 17 and builds on ph-commons v12.

+Version 4.0.9 was the last version requiring Java 11 and builds on ph-commons v11.

 The old version for JAXB 2.2 was called `ph-jaxb22-plugin`

 This project is licensed under the Apache 2 license.